Why Your Video Marketing Isn’t Working: 5 Pitfalls To Avoid

 Tip: Be sure to add their name at the beginning.
 It shows them right away this video is different.
 Sending your video via email?
 Put the first name in the thumbnail to grab attention.

 Have more data to work with?
 Even better.
 Here’s an example from the travel industry.
-This Personalised Video shows different scenes based on the viewer’s top flight.
+This Personalized Video shows different scenes based on the viewer’s top flight.
 One video had myriad variations, driving ROI while still keeping costs within budget.

 You’re Not Tracking Analytics